 Critical flaws of AngularJS that must be considered:

-- AngularJS has a two-way data-bind feature that leads to delays and bottlenecks during the development.
+- AngularJS has a two-way data-bind feature that leads to delays and bottlenecks during development.
 As a result, poor performance and maintainability.
 In further Angular versions, the community improved this model a lot to avoid the app’s overload.
 It allowed companies to enhance overall app performance and operation speed along the way.

 - AngularJS can’t provide the feature set to build accessible and user-friendly websites.
 Conversely, modern tools use Material design templates, introduced by the Google development team, to create up-to-date design solutions.